picoe/Eto/README.md

 Under development
 -----------------

-These platforms are currently in development.
+These platforms are currently incomplete or in development.
 Any eager bodies willing to help feel free to do so!

+* iOS using Xamarin.iOS
 * Android using Xamarin.Android (Eto.Android)
 * Windows 8.x and Windows Phone (Eto.WinRT)